-Sheila Regehr is a founding member of the Basic Income Canada Network and former Executive Director of the National Council of Welfare.
+Sheila Regehr (Co-Chair): Sheila is a founding member of the Basic Income Canada Network and former Executive Director of the National Council of Welfare.
 Her 29 years of federal public service spanned front-line work, policy analysis and development, international relations and senior management, with a focus on improving fairness and equality, and on gender and race in particular.
 She has policy expertise in areas of income security and taxation, such as child tax benefits, child support, maternity/parental benefits, pensions and social assistance.
 Her insight also comes from experiencing poverty as a young parent.
 Sheila is grateful, in her retirement, to have resources, time and health to do volunteer work and help care for twin grandsons.

-Pierre Stevens grew up in the Netherlands where he benefitted from a government-funded post-secondary education that would not have been possible otherwise.
+Pierre Stevens (Treasurer): Pierre grew up in the Netherlands where he benefited from a government-funded post-secondary education that would not have been possible otherwise.
 In Canada since 1973, he taught for 33 years, primarily as a Senior Instructor in the Department of Mathematics and Statistics at Dalhousie University.
 He has been active in the Faculty Association, serving as an executive member, as treasurer and on the negotiation team.
 Pierre is guided by his belief that every human being has the right to a fair standard of living, and that as a society, as a community, we have an obligation to make this possible for all.
 As treasurer, he wants to support the Basic Income Canada Network in achieving its goals, especially eradicating poverty and securing fair income redistribution.